kakugirai/ZaaS/README.md

 ```
 git clone https://github.com/kakugirai/ZaaS.git
 cd ZaaS/ZaaS-client
-python setup.py install
+chmod +x install.sh
+./install.sh
 ```

 ### Install ZaaS server
-Please note that I've already deployed a ZaaS server on CPU, so run it on your own machine if you want to have a try!
+Please note that I've already deployed a ZaaS server on CPU, so run it on your own machine if you want to test it!

 First, install the PDF generator